Bw3ll/JOP_ROCKET/README.md

 **Q: What are the “newest” things in JOP that you guys have done?**

-**A:** Well, there is the two-gadget dispatcher, which thereby makes JOP with numerous binaries, as the dispatcher-gadget is no longer obscure.
+**A:** Well, there is the two-gadget dispatcher, which thereby makes JOP possible with numerous binaries, as the dispatcher-gadget is no longer obscure.
+That is huge - because in many cases that lack of a valid dispatcher gadget would be limiting--that simply is no longer the case.
+We also introduced some alternative single dispatcher gadgets, although most do not seem commonplace (Andrew Kramer can be credited for some of those).
 We also introduced “shellcodeless JOP,” which avoids the need of bypassing DEP and incorporates the functionality of a shellcode directly into a JOP.
 We do a small bit of that at HITB and more at @Hack 2021 (Black Hat MEA). @Hack was not filmed, although there is a very detailed paper on it.
+A clip of it in action can be seen in some of soundless demo videos for @Hack 2021: https://www.youtube.com/playlist?list=PLynyJsHgQaJ3AfQGKVkeZJ9cWa7mIqDMV .
+I have had a few students take up the challenge of shellcodeless JOP - that is something that can demand greater skill and mastery of code-reuse attacks.

 **Q: Does JOP ROCKET work with Linux binaries?**